patternhelloworld/docker-blue-green-runner/README.md

   - If you are using WSL2, which has the CRLF issue, you should run ```bash prevent-crlf.sh``` twice, and then run the .sh file you need.
   - The error message is `` $'\r': command not found``
 - In case you are using WSL2 on Win, I recommend cloning the project into the WSL area (``\\wsl$\Ubuntu\home``) instead of ``C:\``.
 - In summary, Linux is way better than WSL2.
+Nobody would use WSL2 for production.
 - No Container in Container
   - >Do not use Docker-Blue-Green-Runner in containers such as CircleCI.
 These builders operate within their own container environments, making it difficult for Docker-Blue-Green-Runner to utilize volumes.
 This issue is highlighted in [CircleCI discussion on 'docker-in-docker-not-mounting-volumes'](https://discuss.circleci.com/t/docker-in-docker-not-mounting-volumes/14037/3)
   - Dockerized Jenkins as well
 - The image or Dockerfile in your app must contain "bash" & "curl" commands, which are shown in ``./samples/spring-sample-h-auth`` folder as an example.
 - Do NOT build or run 'local' & 'real' at the same time (There's no reason to do so, but just in case...
 They have the same name of the image and container)
 - You can achieve your goal by running ```bash run.sh```, but when coming across any permission issue run ```sudo bash run.sh```